Choosing a Master’s Program

 Ed Studies (coordinated by faculty in the Department of Curriculum & Instruction) allows students to take courses in any of the Colleges’ four departments to count towards the Area of Specialization.
 Ed Studies allows students the flexibility to select courses to earn the ESL/Bilingual endorsement (if they have a teaching license) OR to focus on any assortment of 400-500 level courses that align to their interests and/or aspirations.

-Urban Higher Education (UHE) vs. Youth Development (YD)
+Choosing Urban Higher Education (UHE) or Youth Development (YD)

 The master’s in Urban Higher Education was created in 2019, but it draws its strengths from two longstanding, award-winning programs at the College: the Ed.D. in Urban Education Leadership and the M.Ed. in Measurement, Evaluation, Statistics & Assessment (MESA).
 If you want to work in higher education, or you know that higher education is your topic of interest, this is the program for you.

 YD covers some of the same age-range as UHE, but YD’s focus is on all young people, not only those who have transitioned into higher education.
-The program focuses more on how institutions and systems impact human development rather than focusing more on the macro-level factors that might be addressed in the Ed Policy degree or UHE.
+YD focuses more on how institutions and systems impact human development rather than the legal frameworks, policies and procedures that might be addressed in the Ed Policy degree or UHE.